The Golden Years in the Golden City: A Comprehensive Guide to Senior Pet Care in Dubai

 What Is the Best Exercise for an Old Dog in Dubai’s Heat?

-• Opt for short, gentle strolls rather than one long, strenuous walk.
+• Choose short, gentle strolls over one long, strenuous walk.

-• Stick to soft surfaces like grass whenever possible, as it is much kinder on their ageing joints than hot pavement.
+• Stick to soft surfaces like grass where you can, as it’s far kinder on ageing joints than hot pavement.

-• Incorporate indoor activities.
-Puzzle toys and scent games are excellent for keeping their mind sharp without putting physical strain on their body.
+• Add indoor activities.
+Puzzle toys and scent games keep the mind sharp without straining the body.

-At Pets In The City, we understand.
-The bond you share with your ageing companion is precious.
-Whether you need expert advice on making your home more comfortable or wish to book a stress-free, at-home grooming session for your dog or cat, our compassionate team is here to help you make their golden years the best they can be.
+At Pets in the City, we understand how precious the bond with an ageing companion is.
+Whether you need advice on making your home more comfortable or want to book a stress-free, at-home grooming session for your dog or cat, our team is here to help make their golden years the best they can be.